scott-salter/scott-salter.com/_notes/30 Thoughts on Turning 30.md

 ---
 title: 30 Thoughts on Turning 30
+excerpt: What did I learn after turning 30?
+I share 30 thoughts, lessons and principles from life so far.
 ---

 I recently turned 30 in what was a month of milestones.
 As well as a momentous birthday, I celebrated my first wedding anniversary with my wife and had my first Father’s Day as a dad.